Kimanthif/PLP-DAY-4-SPM-ASSIGNMENT/README.md

 What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?

+    ~ A quality management approach.
+   ~  Formal technical reviews.
+   ~  Multi testing strategy.
+   ~  Effective software engineering technology.
+    ~ Measurement and reporting mechanism.

+ Benefits of Quality Assurance (SQA)

+   ~  QA produces high quality software.
+  ~  High quality application saves time and cost.
+  ~  QA is beneficial for better reliability.
+   ~ QA is beneficial in the condition of no maintenance for a long time.
+  ~  High quality commercial software increase market share of company.
+  ~  Improving the process of creating software.
+  ~  Improves the quality of the software.
+  ~  It cuts maintenance costs.
+Get the release right the first time, and your company can forget about it and move on to the next big thing.
+Release a product with chronic issues, and your business bogs down in a costly, time-consuming, never-ending cycle of repairs.

 How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?

+~ Defining project scope ensures that the project is delivered as per plan, project team members stay on course and there are no deviations along the way.
+A workbreakdown structure is a hierachical and increamental decomposition of project deliverables.
+It contains the phases of a project from the major ones to the smallest of all also referred to as packages.
+It is a tree structure, which shows a subdivision of effort required to achieve an objective, for example, a program, project, and contract.
+The importance of a WBS is that it defines and organises the project.

 What are the benefits of developing a detailed project schedule, and how can Gantt charts assist in this process?

+~ It is important to develop a detailed project schedule, which ensures tasks are completed on time and within the budget.
+~ It communicates project timeline to all stakeholders.
+~ It helps project managers plan and track the timeline of the project.
+A gantt chart helps project managers to plan their work visually as it has features that can support a visual presentation of project schedule.

 What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?
+~ accessibility of clean water for example.
+This is essential since clean water is important for the livelihood of people regardless of location.

 How can clearly defining the problem help in developing a more effective software solution?

+~ It enhances understanding of the problem, guides in search for solutions and improves communication among the stakeholders.

 How would you describe your software solution in a way that captures its essence without diving into technical details?
+~ Engage the audience captivatingly.
+~ Share the problem that you are addressing.
+~ Explain how your software solves this problem.
+~ Show a demo(if possible you can include short videos) ~ Call to action be it funding, partnership or users.

 What are the main features or functionalities that make your software stand out?

+~  structure, function(s), behavior and interconnectivity.

 What data is available regarding the market size and growth potential for your software?

+~ through research, data is compiled to determine whether the project will be feasible or not and whether there is a potential for growth.

 How can understanding market trends inform your software’s positioning and development?

+~understanding a software's positioning and development helps startups create products or services that resonate with their target audiences and address unmet needs.